-Join Paul Nowak for an in-depth discussion in this video How to deal with charts and diagrams, part of Speed Reading Fundamentals.
+Join Paul Nowak for an in-depth discussion in this video How to deal with charts and diagrams, part of Learning Speed Reading.

 - In this movie we're going to discuss how…to deal with reading that includes charts,…diagrams, formulas, or any other situations…where you need to analyze something.…First off, let's think about how many people…approach this kind of situation.…They're reading through their material,…and at some point they encounter text that reads…something like, "Refer to Figure 2.4."…Then they continue reading the paragraph or page,…and eventually they'll stop to analyze Figure 2.4.…Have you ever looked at the diagram…and had trouble understanding it?…It could be because it's very complex,…but we still need to have a way of…understanding the information.…